Nick at Nite: 2004–present

-Nick at Nite logo used on-screen from September 3, 2007 to September 28, 2009.

 On January 4, 2006, after the MTV Networks became part of a new Viacom company, Cyma Zarghami replaced Herb Scannell as Nickelodeon's president, and Nick at Nite was placed into Viacom's newly formed Kids & Family Group led by Zarghami.

 On January 1, 2007, the coloring of Nick at Nite's logo was changed from blue to orange, matching the coloring of Nickelodeon's logo.
 Nick at Nite's focus was changed under Nickelodeon control from recognizable television comedy series to family-led situation comedies, including the animated original series Glenn Martin, DDS.
 On September 3, the network introduced a new logo based on Nickelodeon's longtime "splat" logo, with the orange "splat" formed in the shape of a waning gibbous moon – this effectively integrated the Nickelodeon branding onto Nick at Nite for the first time, as the varied logos that were used from its 1985 launch utilized variants of the Futura Condensed font (the 1984 to 2009 Nickelodeon logo designed by Seibert and Goodman used the Balloon typeface) with various shape backgrounds and a small circle with the word "at" (replaced by an "@" symbol overlaid on a circle background on July 1, 2002 for visual symmetry, owing to the character's building ubiquity from the Internet and eventually into general pop culture) lodged between and staggering the "I"'s.